wheelo/jasmine-browser/README.md

 ## Usage
-By now, you should only use it in browser environment(for the name) and might refer to your old friend **JavaScript DevTools Console**(*i.e.*, F12 in some browsers) to observe the resulting record.
+By now, you should only deploy it in browser environment(for the name) and might refer to your old friend **JavaScript DevTools Console**(*i.e.*, F12 in some browsers) to observe the resulting record.

 ```js